opencast/opencast/docs/guides/developer/docs/develop/development-tips.md

 Every development environment has its quirks, so here are a few which have been collected by the community:

 ### General
 * Build Opencast, then open your IDE.
-Opencast generates a number of classes as part of its build process (eg:
-  QSnapshotDto), which will not be found by your IDE and thus cause build errors.
+Opencast generates a number of classes as part of its build process (e.g., `QSnapshotDto`), which will not be found by your IDE and thus cause build errors.
 It is possible to get your IDE to run the appropriate Maven lifecycle event, but that can be hit-and-miss in terms of functionality.
 * If your IDE stubbornly refuses to acknowledge that a class exists, even when you're sure it's there, try closing your IDE, then running `git clean -fdx`, then building.
-This will ensure everything in your clone is up to date.
+This will ensure everything in your clone is up-to-date.
 Also ensure you find your project workspace to make sure your IDE isn't keeping a cache of things.
 * Check if you have selected the correct java version in your IDE.
-Opencast requires Java 11, but your IDE might have selected a different version.
+Opencast requires Java 11 or 17, but your IDE might have selected a different version.
 * Absolute worst case, remove your Maven cache (typically ~/.m2), and possibly your Node cache (typically ~/.npm) and repeat the above steps.
 This is completely starting from scratch.